blob7/Bleeding-Edge-fill-bot/README.md

 Bleeding Edge fill bot

 ## Description
-A script to remotely execute Bleeding Edge, join a custom games lobby, and exit.
+- A python script to remotely execute Bleeding Edge, join a custom games lobby, and exit.
+- A bat script to ensure the python file runs correctly when ran by task scheduler

+## How to use
+use the join command to specify what lobby code the bot should join run the bot script (either automatically or manually) to execute the actions

+### Commands
+- !join [code]: Launches Bleeding Edge and Queues for the specified code

 ## Setup Bot
 ### Create New Discord Bot